The play-offs will determine the final four places at UEFA EURO 2020; here's how they look right now.

-The 16 UEFA Nations League group winners are all guaranteed at least a UEFA EURO 2020 play-off place, with each League assured of its own play-off path.
+The 16 UEFA Nations League group winners are all guaranteed at least a UEFA EURO 2020 play-off place, with each League destined to form its own play-off path.
 However, the exact composition will depend on how the teams perform during the ongoing European Qualifiers.

-All 55 member associations – including those 16 group winners – have the chance to qualify directly for UEFA EURO 2020.
-The EURO qualifying draw (Sunday 2 December) will form the ten groups, with the top two in each advancing directly to the tournament.
+All 55 member associations – including those 16 UEFA Nations League group winners – have the chance to qualify directly for UEFA EURO 2020, with the top two in each European Qualifiers group advancing directly to the tournament.

 That leaves four EURO places to be determined via the play-offs.
 In theory, the four group winners will contest each League's own play-offs.